10 Best Sites to Buy Instagram Followers (2026)

 Day 8–30: long-tail retention and refill claims

-The next 3 weeks typically show a slow trickle of drops — 0.5–1% per week.
-By day 30, most services settle at their quoted retention rate.
-The spread is wide: Likes.io ended at 97%, Growthoid at 99%, Media Mister at 80%.
+The next 3 weeks typically show a slow trickle of drops: 0.5–1% per week.
+By day 30, most services settle at a stable level.
+The spread is wide: in our formal pilot the top follower pack (Likes.io) ended at 97%, while budget and lower-tier services shed noticeably more.

 What your existing followers will actually notice